OlavPL/peepoSideScroller/README.md

 # peepoSideScroller
 Prototype of a pepe platformer I started for a hackathon.

-You have to set ut javaFX to compile and run.
+You have to set up javaFX to compile and run.

 You can create maps by adding new text files and follow the format in https://github.com/Snickerade/peepoSideScrollerV2/blob/master/maps/map1 .